nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 ****************

 The :ref:`bt_fast_pair_provision_script` is required to generate the provisioning data for the device.
-When the ``SB_CONFIG_BT_FAST_PAIR`` Kconfig option is enabled, the build system automatically invokes the script during the application build.
+The build system calls it automatically when building with Fast Pair in the |NCS|.

 Terms and licensing
 *******************